 EVOLVE YOUR GAME

-The typical youth player that plays at a "high level" has the latest cleats, unique hairstyles, and if extreme, have a loud parent.
-They don't know any other player than Alex Morgan, Ronaldo and maybe Messi.
+The typical youth player that plays at a "high level" has the latest cleats, unique hairstyles, and if extreme, have an intense parent.
+They don't know the history of the game and of course know players like Alex Morgan, Ronaldo and maybe Messi.
 Those wannabe highlight players are products of the consumer environment that is making it hard for US youth players to succeed, but I believe there is a deeper rooted issue with why we struggle to develop players that excel at the highest level.
 Besides greed, we believe it lies in the definition many have in the word “skill”.

 Skill means “decision making,” what decisions are you making during game scenarios that are leading to success.
 Recognizing the situation and having the “ability” to beat a player 1v1 in the right situation is a characteristic of a skillful player.
 The vision to see an open winger and the ability to drive a forty yard pass from the back to an open winger is skill.
 Having the ability to play the first time and not give the ball away in tight areas, but also having the recognition and composure to take multiple touches when given space and time is skill.
 Movement on and off the ball is skill!